Busy days ahead for PM at key meetings

 Next week, Mr Albanese will join leaders from the world’s top economies at the G20 summit in Bali.

-It will be the second time the prime minister has travelled to Indonesia since Labor won the federal election in May.
+It will be the second time he has travelled to Indonesia since Labor won the federal election in May.

-Mr Albanese said security in the broader region will also feature at the summit.
+Mr Albanese said security in the broader region would also feature at the summit.

 “We have the strategic competition that’s occurring in the region and a rising tension in some areas of the Indo-Pacific,” he said.